This post may contain affiliate links. Please read our disclosure policy.

 How to Make Chicken Pozole Verde

-Soften onion, garlic, tomatillos, jalapeños and oregano in hot oil in a large pot or Dutch oven over medium heat.
+Soften onion, garlic, tomatillos, jalapeños, oregano and cumin in hot oil in a large pot or Dutch oven over medium heat.
 Add broth and bring to simmer.
 Add chicken thighs and simmer until very tender, about 20 minutes.
 Transfer chicken to bowl or cutting board and shred with two forks.

 Chicken Pozole Verde